-The Chemicals Industry in India contributes substantially to the GDP of the country accounting for ~3% of the GDP and provides support to various other sectors including agriculture, construction, leather among others.
-Currently India is the 3rd largest chemical producer in Asia and the 6th largest in the world by output.
+The Indian chemicals industry contributes ~3% of the country’s GDP and provides support to various other sectors including agriculture, construction, and leather.
+Currently, India is the 3rd largest chemical producer in Asia and the 6th largest in the world by output.
 It is also the 6th largest consumer of chemicals in the world.
-Factors that has led India to grow in this sector include availability of raw materials, continued innovation, growth in demand, cost effective labour wage (India has one of the lowest per hour labour cost amongst the major chemical producing countries) and lower cost of production.
-India’s proximity to the middle east enables it to gain an advantage based on economies of scale for petrochemicals.
+Factors such as abundant availability of raw materials, continued innovation, growth in demand, cost-effective labour wage (India has one of the lowest per hour labour cost amongst the major chemical producing countries), and lower cost of production have led India to grow in this sector.
+India’s proximity to the middle east further enables it to gain an advantage based on economies of scale for petrochemicals.

 As India is enforcing stricter environmental regulations, companies are increasing investments in production technologies that reduce environmental impact.
-Governmental incentives such as capital and interest subsidies, and viability gap funding that actively promotes the adoption of renewable energy resources are also contributing to sustainable growth in the industry.
-The industry is expected to witness growth rate of ~9.9% CAGR until to 2021 amid strong demand projection from both domestic and worldwide markets.
+Governmental incentives, such as capital and interest subsidies and viability gap funding that actively promotes the adoption of renewable energy resources, are also contributing to sustainable growth in the industry.
+The industry is expected to witness a growth rate of ~9.9% CAGR till 2021, helped significantly by demand projection from both domestic and worldwide markets.

-- Unlike a lot of other countries, 100% Foreign Direct Investment (FDI) is permitted in India.
+- Unlike many countries, India permits 100% Foreign Direct Investment (FDI) in this sector.
 Most of the chemicals are delicensed except for a few hazardous chemicals.

 - The government has set up clusters known as Petrol, Chemicals, Petrochemicals Investment Regions (PCPIRs), which are delineated investment regions specifically designed to undertake various activities in this sector.
 These clusters are expected to attract an investment of ~USD 117 billion.

 - The government grants a weighted tax deduction of ~200% for undertaking research and development activities in this sector.